anshuln2/oml_1/README.md

 ### Parameters

-> !!!
-WARNING: Do change the number of GPUs you have available in the deepspeed call's `include localhost:` flag to set which GPU cores you want to use.
-Also change the value of d in the script to represent how many GPUs you want to use simulataneously.

 Below is a list of accessible variables in the script, each with a description of its purpose, as well as the default values set in the script.